apigee/apijam/Labs/Appendix/API Publishing - Packaging APIs/README.md

 # Part 3 - Test access to the API using the API Key

-* Let us test the API proxy using the [REST Client] (https://apigee-rest-client.appspot.com/).
+* Let us test the API proxy using the [REST Client](https://apigee-rest-client.appspot.com/).
 Open the REST Client on a new browser window.

 * Copy the URL for your API proxy.